 Only if the host university gives credit points for a course, they can be accepted for your credit points conversion by the Examination Board.

 In order to approve your courses, we ask you to submit a Learning Agreement before departure.
 The type of learning agreement depends on your destination.

 Students going on exchange within Europe are required to fill out the Erasmus+ Learning Agreement.
 The Scholarship Office (Erasmusbeurs Office) of Erasmus University Rotterdam provides the Learning Agreement to nominated students around June.

 The Learning Agreement consists of three parts.
 Part I should be signed before your departure.
 Please fill out the document yourself (we will provide guidelines) and sign it, prior to submitting it to the Student Desk.
 Only fully filled out documents are accepted.
 After course approval, you will get a signed copy back that you can e-mail to the partner university with a request to sign it.
 Always make sure that the document includes correct names and codes of courses.

 Students going on exchange outside of Europe need to fill out the Erasmus School of Economics Learning Agreement.
 The Learning Agreement works in a similar fashion as the European Learning Agreement.
 Always make sure that the document is filled out properly and includes correct names and codes of courses.

 In Europe, practically all universities use the ECTS credit conversion.
 This means that 1 ECTS credit at the partner university is worth the same at Erasmus School of Economics.
 For universities outside Europe, the Examination Board establishes the credit conversion.
-The results are listed in the partner profile of the university.
+These are listed in the profile of the partner university, accessible to you by registering for the Canvas course FEB63005 International Exchange.
 You need to calculate yourself how many credits you should obtain.